samsergey/formica/README.md

 Why Racket?
 -----------

-  a) Racket is elegant, transparent and flexible: it is possible to build from scratch and show any of programming concepts and paradigms: abstract data types and type systems, objects, continuations, monads, concurrency; logic, concatenative, reactive, combinatorial programming and so on.
+  a) Racket is elegant, transparent and flexible: it is possible to build from scratch and show any of programming concepts and paradigms, such as abstract data types and type systems, objects, continuations, monads, concurrency; logic, concatenative, reactive, combinatorial programming and so on.

   b) The symbols are first-class objects, so one may see how the program works.